 Please join us on when we come together to discuss anti-racist education.

-We are focused on part 4 of the book Caste by Isabel Wilkerson.
+We are focused on the final part of the book Caste by Isabel Wilkerson.

 Please use this zoom link for the meeting.

 Around the Table with WCWP